 We advise all students travelling to Norway to consult health insurance authorities in their home country to ensure valid health insurance while in Norway.

-You should also consider if there are other types of insurance you may need while in Norway.
+You should also consider if you will need other types of insurance, like travel insurance.